 Theft by Deception as a Second Degree Crime (property valued above $75,000): term of incarceration ranging from 5 to 10 years in New Jersey State Prison

 Contact Monmouth County NJ Theft by Deception Lawyers to Discuss Your Case

 If you are found guilty of theft, the ramifications for your personal, professional, and financial life can extend far into the future.
 In addition, theft crimes are considered “crimes of moral turpitude” under the law, which means they may impact your immigration status if you are not a permanent U.S. citizen.
 In order to sufficiently protect yourself, it is advisable to seek knowledgeable legal counsel.
-Our attorneys have the accumulated a wealth of experience defending clients charged with theft in Monmouth County and we are always available to answer your questions.
-Simply call 732-440-3950 or toll free at 888-328-9131 today.
+Our attorneys have accumulated a wealth of experience defending clients charged with theft in Monmouth County and we are always available to answer your questions.
+Simply call 732-440-3950 or toll-free at 888-328-9131 today.